Rafael-Ribeiro-de-Lima/lig4/README.md

 In the context of this project, only topics covered in class were applied.
 Therefore, error handling, exceptions, and additional features that could enhance development were not implemented.

 ## Game Rules
 Connect 4 is a classic two-player connection game in which the players take turns dropping their colored discs from the top into a vertically suspended grid.
-The objective of the game is to connect four of one's own discs of the same color consecutively in a line—horizontally, vertically, or diagonally—before the opponent.
+The objective of the game is to connect four of one's own discs of the same color consecutively in a line - horizontally, vertically, or diagonally — before the opponent.

 The game is played on a 6x7 grid, and players take turns to drop their discs into one of the columns.
 The disc will then fall to the lowest available space within that column.
+In the context of the code developed, the colored discs have been represented by "X" and "O".
 The player who successfully connects four discs in a row wins the game.

 ## CPU Player Behavior
 When one of the players is of the "cpu" type, their moves are randomly generated.
 The CPU player selects a column at random and drops its disc into the lowest available space in that column.
 This random move simulates the decision-making process of a computer player.

 ## Note